Cannabis health effects

 Poison Control Hotline

-If a child consumes a THC product, parents should immediately call the free Poison Control Hotline.
+If a child consumes a THC product that is not medically certified for them, immediately call a medical professional or the free Poison Control Hotline.

 Call 1-800-222-1222